hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-web-domains admin

-The function deletes all user's webdomains.
+This function deletes all user's webdomains.

 *******************************************************************